chat-cell/chat-acell/README.md

-# Welcome to the world of chat-acell!
+# Welcome to the world of chat-pcell!

 Description: This is a project that uses a large language model(LLM) to assisted parameterized cell(Pcell) generation.